 Introduction: The Value of Quality Hi-Fi Shelving

 Browsing our vast range of audio-enhancing merchandise, you will find some temptingly cost-effective while others are eye-rollingly extravagant.
-You are forgiven for thinking hi-fi shelves fall into the latter category.
+You are forgiven for thinking hi-fi racks fall into the latter category.

 It is impossible to compare audible improvements in currency measures since the exchange rate between shelves against that of, say, power cables does not stack up.
 Nevertheless, placing your hi-fi components on a good stack of high-performance shelving materials can sonically refine your listening experience, especially with mechanical devices like CD players and turntables.
 That's in addition to the appealing aesthetic and reliable construction of well-machined AV furniture.